tytydraco/yessleep/out/Dream_Files.md

 “Try it boy.
 You can’t escape from your demise.”

 Traum starts walking towards me and instincts took over.
 Like a doe running from a wolf.
 I took off in the opposite direction.
 I run past the paradise city bank and saw more people but I kept running.
 I couldn’t risk speaking to them if they were like Traum, I would be dead.
-I pass a residential area and it was again a ghost town.
-And then I saw it.
+I pass a residential area and that had been stained with blood, then I saw it.

 The Church from my childhood.
 A safe place.
 At least that’s what i thought.
 When I opened the door to the church the smell of rot overcomes me.
 I walk to the altar head held low.
 I get to the front of the altar and turn to look to the doors i entered.

 Rotten corpses of the people who had gone to church.
+All sitting in pews, some on the floor.
 I turn to the cross behind me and realized who was on the cross.
 It wasn’t Jesus.
 It was my girlfriend Madison.
 My girlfriend was crucified!
 I didn’t notice the footsteps approaching till he was behind me.

 “She was a fighter and this was my gift to her.
 Everyone else didn’t fight.
 Except your friends.
 You had good friends.
 But they were nothing.
 Now it’s your turn.